Expert DIY advice on how to fix a leaking faucet in the bathroom or kitchen, including how to stop faucet leaks and drips.

 IN DEPTH: The exact repair for a water faucet depends upon which part of the faucet is dripping and, more importantly, the mechanical makeup of the faucet.

 There are four main types of faucets, based on their internal mechanisms: compression, disc, cartridge, and ball.
 Before you can fix a dripping faucet, you’ll need to determine what type it is.
+You’ll find much more about all of these below.

+Compression faucets are the oldest type.
+Faucets that have two controls—one hot and one cold—are typically compression faucets.
 Compression faucets are the type most likely to drip.
 The washers or seals of compression faucets are repeatedly torqued down against the metal valve seats, so they eventually wear out.
 When they do, the result is relentless dripping that can corrode fixtures, stain sink bowls, and waste a lot of water if they are not fixed.

 If a compression faucet leaks from the handle, tighten the packing nut or replace the packing, which may be a washer, an O-ring, or twine wound around the compression stem.

 If water drips from the spout, you’ll need to replace a washer or a corroded valve seat.
-Turn off the shutoff valve for that fixture, take off the faucet handle, remove the stem, and replace the worn part with one that is the same size.
+Turn off the shutoff valve for that fixture, take off the faucet handle, remove the stem, and replace the worn washer with one that is the same size.
 While you’re at it, take this opportunity to lubricate the threads of the stem with silicone grease.

 If you have these kinds of faucets, it pays to have on hand an inexpensive faucet repair kit, which is essentially a little box of assorted washers and O-rings.